yellowmessenger/documentation/docs/platform_concepts/engagement/inbound/gettingStarted/launchingYourFirstInboundCampaign.md

 ## In this guide

 1. This guide shows you how to create a campaign with **Slide-in** widget.
-For more widgets, checkout the [**Types of Inbound Widgets**](/../../inboundWidgets/typesOfWidgets)
+For more widgets, checkout the [**Types of Inbound Widgets**](http://docs.yellow.ai/docs/platform_concepts/engagement/inbound/inboundWidgets/typesOfWidgets)
 2. As you use the campaign builder, you’ll notice a **question mark icon** next to many features.
 Hovering above that question mark will show you more information around that feature.
 3. To be able to create and test the campaign, you’ll need the following
    - Create a Journey **“Homepage Help”** with text → ”Hey, how can I help you”
-   - Embed the widget in your website by referring 'How to Embed the Widgets on Your Website' doc.
+   - Embed the widget in your website by referring [**How to Embed the Widgets on Your Website**](http://docs.yellow.ai/docs/platform_concepts/engagement/inbound/inboundWidgets/embedWidgetsOnWebsite)

 To create a new Campaign, follow the steps below:

 ## Basic Information

-1. Tapping on the **Engagement** section in the left panel takes you to the **Campaign Overview Screen**
+1. Tapping on the **Engagement** section in the left panel takes you to the [**Campaign Overview Screen**](http://docs.yellow.ai/docs/platform_concepts/engagement/inbound/gettingStarted/campaignsOverviewScreen)
 2. Select the **INBOUND** tab and then click on **+ Create Campaign**

 ![](https://cdn.yellowmessenger.com/WvXywYFcMQMp1626107670054.gif)